jeeb/avisynth/distrib/Readme/readme.txt

 - Fix: StackVertical and packed RGB formats: get audio and parity from the first and not the last clip
 - RGBAdjust: analyse=true 32 bit float support
 - experimental!
 Fix CUDA support on specific builds (apply lost-during-merge differences from Nekopanda branch), add CMake support for the option.
 - Fixes for building the core as a static library
+- RGBAdjust: analyse=true 32 bit float support
+- experimental!
+Fix CUDA support on specific builds (apply lost-during-merge differences from Nekopanda branch), add CMake support for the option.
+- Fixes for building the core as a static library